rust-lang/rust/text/0000-io-os-reform.md

 [Unicode]: #unicode

 Rust has followed the [utf8 everywhere](http://utf8everywhere.org/) approach to its strings.
-However, at the boarders to platform APIs, it is revealed that the world is not, in fact, UTF-8 (or even Unicode) everywhere.
+However, at the borders to platform APIs, it is revealed that the world is not, in fact, UTF-8 (or even Unicode) everywhere.

 Currently our story for platform APIs is that we either assume they can take or